J-SirL/install_manager/README.md

 ### This role is easily cofigured for every type of usage:
 Below is the description of the default variables and how you can change it to work for your enironment:<br>
-This is example is the default package_dev.yml file containing the development servers packages that are ready for installations<br>

 ```
 install_packages:
  - package_name
  - package_name
 ```
+This is example is two of the default files. the development and base servers packages that are ready for installations<br>

 install_packages: | Default Contents of: default_package_vars/package_dev.yml
 ----------------- | -------------